Top

 • The P-trap prevents sewer gases from returning into your home through the drain line.

-• Plumbing codes need a P-trap to be fixed anywhere there is an open drain line that removes wastewater into a drain-waste-vent system.
+• Plumbing codes need a P-trap to be fixed anywhere an open drain line removes wastewater into a drain-waste-vent system.

-A P-trap got its name because it joins two 90 degree joints with a horizontal overspill pipe and allows the whole unit the shape of the letter “P.” One of the joints (90 degrees) is fixed to the exits of the drain of the sink and then connects to another, which contains a water sealant system.
+A P-trap got its name because it joins two 90-degree joints with a horizontal overspill pipe and allows the whole unit to be in the shape of the letter “P.” One of the joints (90 degrees) is fixed to the exits of the sink's drain and then connects to another, which contains a water sealant system.

-The way P-trap safeguard is this: there is a water sealant in the curve of the trap that prevents sewer gases from returning into your drain while letting wastewater to pass at the same time; solids will stay in the trap so they can weaken.
+The way P-trap safeguards is as follows: there is a water sealant in the curve of the trap that prevents sewer gases from returning into your drain while letting wastewater pass simultaneously; solids will stay in the trap so they can weaken.

 Anytime the trap is used, new water flows into the P-trap, dislodging out any remnants that may be in the trap part of the pipe.
 But, over time, a P-trap can wear out just like any other part of your plumbing system, and replacement may be essential.